 Admission to master's degree programs is competitive and open on a selective basis to qualified individuals who have earned a baccalaureate degree.
-University College reviews completed applications and makes admissions decisions on a rolling basis for master's degree programs.
+The School of Continuing & Professional Studies reviews completed applications and makes admissions decisions on a rolling basis for master's degree programs.
 The process typically takes four to six weeks.
 Master's degree applicants should submit materials according to the following schedule to ensure a timely decision: December 15 for spring, April 15 for summer and July 15 for fall.
-Please visit the University College website (http://ucollege.wustl.edu) for additional program-specific admission requirements.
+Please visit the School of Continuing & Professional Studies website (http://caps.wustl.edu) for additional program-specific admission requirements.